magepeopleteam/service-booking-manager/readme.txt

-=== Service Booking Manager ===
+=== WordPress Service Booking & Scheduling Plugin | All-in-one Booking Systems ===
 Contributors: [aamahin,magepeopleteam]
-Tags: booking, reservations, calendar, events, management Requires at least: 5.3
+Tags: appointment booking, Car Wash Booking, Booking calendar, Service Booking Requires at least: 5.3
-Stable tag: 1.0.0
+Stable tag: 1.0.5
-Version: 1.0,0
+Version: 1.0.6
-Tested up to: 6.1
+Tested up to: 6.3
 WC requires at least: 3.0
 WC tested up to: 6.5
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Service Booking Manager is a powerful plugin for managing bookings and reservations for your any Services, events, classes, or appointments.
+Service Booking Manager is a powerful plugin for managing bookings and Scheduling for your any Services like Car Wash, Repair Services,Salon & Spa, any kind of class appointments.

 == Description ==
 Service Booking Manager makes it easy to manage bookings and reservations for any type of services or appointment, whether it's a fitness class, workshop, car wash, repair service or private consultation.